Enterprise Risk and Audit Services

 Enterprise Risk and Audit Services carries on the internal audit function for the Region of Peel.
 Internal audit is an independent, objective assurance and consulting activity designed to add value and improve operations.

-What is the role of Internal Audit?
+What is the role of Enterprise Risk and Audit Services?

 - Reviewing programs and services to assess the effectiveness of key controls in mitigating risk that may impact the achievement of established objectives.